lovecrafts/awsadvent/index.md

 This probably equates to 90% of our corporate VPN traffic.
 Theoretically we should be able to get the required VPN services to be used only for emergency SSH/RDP only.
 And we should limit SSH access as much as possible with other tooling.

-Integrating with GSuite gets LoveCrafts significantly closer to a full SSO Evaluation
+Integrating with GSuite gets LoveCrafts significantly closer to a full SSO.

+_Caveat Developer_:
+The following code and examples have been reverse engineered from our code and infrastucture.
+The examples should work if you attempt to use them, but we deploy with puppet.
+I've attempted to make them work standalone but there may be some inconsistencies.

 ## Proof of concept

-A testing AWS account was choosen and we created
+A test AWS account was choosen and we created

 * Cognito User Pool
 * Cognito App Client